federicomariamassari/udacity-sfend/projects/p3/p3-track-an-object-in-3d-space.md

 Among all possible pairs, three combinations are shortlisted: SIFT-BRISK, AKAZE-AKAZE, and SHITOMASI-BRISK.
 If SURF is also included, then SURF-ORB.

 __Winner.__ Overall, the best combination appears to be SIFT-BRISK.
 Although quite slow (~50 ms per frame), it performs very well in terms of both criteria (1) and (3) [Figure 9].
 It is true that TTC estimates swing quite widely in the first few frames, being +/- 2 seconds off, but they soon align with the ground truth proxy, leaving enough time for ego car to break, when still at a safe distance from the preceding vehicle.
 The assumption that the mid-to-last segment of the road is the most impactful to avoid collision depends, however, on the initial speed of ego car.
-If it is too high, the algorithm might be too slow to react, hence valid alternatives would be SURF-ORB (~25-30 ms), which is unfortunately not in scope for this project, and SHITOMASI-BRISK (~12-15 ms).
+If it is too high, the algorithm might be too slow to react, hence valid alternatives would be SURF-ORB (~25-30 ms), which is unfortunately not part of this project, and SHITOMASI-BRISK (~12-15 ms).
 Both would allow to brake sooner and in a smoother way.

 __Runner-Ups.__ AKAZE-AKAZE comes out in second place.
 Despite being the slowest among the pairs considered (~70-80 ms per frame, often impractical for real-time applications), it is quite stable and aligned to the LiDAR proxy throughout the early-to-middle road segment, giving ego vehicle enough time to slow down, reducing the chance of incidents.
 SHITOMASI-BRISK is third.
 By far the fastest algorithm, it nevertheless systematically overestimates TTC by ~2-3 seconds after frame 10, making it harder to stop at a safe distance from the car in front.